smarini/AMR-meta/README.md

-# MetAMR
+# AMR-meta

-MetAMR is a machine-learning method to predict class-specific antimicrobial resistance (AMR) in metagenomics short read pairs (FASTQ).
+AMR-meta is a machine-learning method to predict class-specific antimicrobial resistance (AMR) in metagenomics short read pairs (FASTQ).
-MetAMR is an ensemble of AMR class-specific models based on [MEGARes](https://megares.meglab.org/) classes.
+AMR-meta is an ensemble of AMR class-specific models based on [MEGARes](https://megares.meglab.org/) classes.

 ## Considered AMR Classes
 * Aminoglycosides